Mass concentration in rescaled first order integral functionals: Introduction

+so that the energy contribution of a mass \(m\geq 0\) contained in a ball \(B_r(x_0)\) should be of the order of \(H_f(x_0,m)\).
+This explains why \(\mass^{H_f}\) is expected to be the \(\Gamma\)-limit of \(\ener_\eps\).
+Nevertheless, it is not true in general (see \Cref{sectionExamplesIntroduction} below), and we will need a couple of assumptions on \(f\) and \(f_\eps\) detailed in the next section.

-This kind of singular limit of integral functionals is reminiscent of several variational models with physical relevance which have been the object of intensive mathematical analysis, such as Cahn-Hilliard fluids with concentration on droplets \cite{bouchitteTransitionsPhasesAvec1996} or on singular interfaces \cite{modicaEsempioDiGamma1977}, toy models for micromagnetism and liquid crystals like Aviles-Giga \cite{avilesLowerSemicontinuityDefect1999} and Landau-de Gennes \cite{baumanAnalysisNematicLiquid2012}, or Ginzburg-Landau theory of supraconductivity \cite{bethuelGinzburgLandauVortices2017}.
+This kind of singular limit of integral functionals is reminiscent of several variational models with physical relevance which have been the object of intensive mathematical analysis, such as Cahn-Hilliard fluids with concentration on droplets \cite{bouchitteTransitionsPhasesAvec1996} (which we recover in \Cref{droplets}) or on singular interfaces \cite{modicaEsempioDiGamma1977}, toy models for micromagnetism and liquid crystals like Aviles-Giga \cite{avilesLowerSemicontinuityDefect1999} and Landau-de Gennes \cite{baumanAnalysisNematicLiquid2012}, or Ginzburg-Landau theory of superconductivity \cite{bethuelGinzburgLandauVortices2017}.